African Burial Ground National Monument: Pre-Revolutionary War

-Slavery in the New York City area was introduced by the Dutch West India Company in New Netherland in about 1626 with the arrival of Paul D'Angola, Simon Congo, Lewis Guinea, Jan Guinea, Ascento Angola, and six other men.
+Slavery in the New York City area was introduced by the Dutch West India Company in New Netherland around 1626 with the arrival of Paul D'Angola, Simon Congo, Lewis Guinea, Jan Guinea, Ascento Angola, and six other men.
 Their names denote their place of origin- Angola, the Congo, and Guinea.
-Two years after their arrival three female Angolan slaves arrived.
-These two groups heralded the beginning of slavery in what would become New York City, and which would continue for two hundred years.
-The first slave auction in the city took place in 1655 at Pearl Street and Wall Street – then on the East River.
+Two years after their arrival, three enslaved Angolan women arrived.
+These two groups heralded the beginning of slavery in what would become New York City, and which would continue for 200 years.
+The first slave auction in the city took place in 1655 at Pearl and Wall Streets – then on the East River.
 Although the Dutch imported Africans as slaves, it was possible for some to gain freedom or "half-freedom" during the time of Dutch rule.
 In 1643, Paul D'Angola and his companions petitioned the Dutch West India Company for their freedom.
 Their request was granted, resulting in their acquisition of land on which to build their own houses and farm.
 By the mid-17th century, farms of free blacks covered 130 acres where Washington Square Park later appeared.
 Enslaved Africans in chattel bondage were granted certain rights and afforded protections such as the prohibition against arbitrary physical punishment – for example, whipping.

-Slave being burned at the stake in N.Y.C. after the 1741 slave revolt.
-Thirteen slaves were burned.
+Slave being burned at the stake in New York City after the 1741 slave revolt.
+13 slaves were burned.